schmuecker/machine-learning-course/02 linear regression eigengesichtern naive bayes/02.2 eigengesichter/README.md

 ## Preparation

 Make sure you have `pipenv` installed.
-Run `pipenv install` in this directory to download install dependencies.
+Run `pipenv install` in this directory to download and install dependencies.

 ## Scripts